ispikit/ispikit_web_client/README.md

 ## 4.b Browser support

 This SDK is working well on recent versions of Google Chrome and Firefox, on all OSes.
-Note that on very recent versions of Chrome, the app must be served from a secure origin (https or localhost).
+Note that on recent versions of common web browsers, the app must be served from a secure origin (https or localhost).

 ## 4.c Firefox scoping hack